If you have to leave your house to go into work during the coronavirus (Covid-19) pandemic, it might feel like a difficult and stressful time.

-If you work in healthcare or emergency services, for example:
+If you work in healthcare or the emergency services, for example:

-But there are some specific, difficult experiences and emotions in this area of work that you may also affect your mental wellbeing:
+But there are some difficult experiences and emotions specific to this area of work that may also affect your mental wellbeing:

-If you are working in healthcare or emergency services during the coronavirus outbreak, you may have experiences that cause some very difficult emotions.
+If you are working in healthcare or the emergency services during coronavirus, you may have experiences that cause some very difficult emotions.
 For example, you may experience:

 See our information below about where to get help for these experiences and emotions.

 Your job may involve being around or caring for people who are very unwell.
 This may include providing end-of-life care.
 You might lose people you are caring for, or lose colleagues or others in your life.